yalelibrary/linked-art-mapping/specs/md/concepts/notes_and_statements.md

 Notes and descriptive statements are collected within a `referred_to_by` array.

-Eighteen note and statement types are currently mapped for LUX.
+Nineteen note and statement types are currently mapped for LUX.

 -   **[Abstract](../tasks/notes-and-statements/abstract.md)**
 Corresponds to the `520` note field in MARC.